mainwp/Bulk-Setting-Manager-Keys/Lazy Load by WP Rocket/README.md

 Tested version of WordPress 5.7, plugin version Lazy Load - Optimize Images 2.3.4.

-This file is a key for for the settings section of the [Lazy Load by WP Rocket](https://wordpress.org/plugins/rocket-lazy-load/) plugin.
+This file is a key for for the settings section of the [Lazy Load - Optimize Images](https://wordpress.org/plugins/rocket-lazy-load/) plugin.

 ## Things to do